Mr. David D'Onofrio reports

 Betty Ford target

-The Betty Ford target is located in the centre of the Betty property and forms an approximately one km long east-west trending gold-in-soil anomaly with gold values ranging from trace up to 1,961 ppb Au.
+The Betty Ford target is located at the centre of the Betty property and forms an approximately one km long east-west-trending gold-in-soil anomaly with gold values ranging from trace up to 1,961 parts per billion Au.
 Bedrock exposure in this area is extremely limited and existing property-scale geology maps indicate the area is underlain predominately by metasedimentary rocks comprising quartzite and muscovite and/or biotite schists.
-The Betty property is located on the eastern extension of the Coffee Creek fault, which hosts Newmont's Coffee deposit.
+The Betty property is strategically located on the eastern extension of the Coffee Creek fault, which hosts Newmont's Coffee deposit.

-The preliminary interpretation suggests that the main zones of significant gold mineralization encountered in holes BETFD21D001 and 003 are hosted in an upper oxidized and transition (oxide to sulphide) zone, which is underlain by a relatively unmineralized sulphide domain within the polylithic breccia unit.
-The soil geochemical anomaly indicates that the gold mineralized zone remains open along strike to the east and 200 m to the west, possibly confined to shallow depths (50 to 75 m below surface) related to oxidation.
+The current interpretation suggests that the main zones of significant gold mineralization encountered in holes BETFD21D001, BETFD21D003 and BETFD22D007 are hosted in an upper oxidized and transition (oxide to sulphide) zone, which is underlain by a relatively unmineralized sulphide domain within the polylithic breccia unit.

 About the Betty property

-The Betty property comprises 860 quartz claims which cover an area of 17,127 hectares and is strategically located contiguous to and 15 km northeast of Western Copper and Gold Corp.'s Casino porphyry deposit and 40 km east of Newmont Corporation's Coffee Gold deposit.
+The Betty property comprises 860 quartz claims which cover an area of 17,127 hectares and is strategically located contiguous to and 15 km northeast of Western Copper and Gold's Casino porphyry deposit and 40 km east of Newmont's Coffee gold deposit.

-The property hosts several early-stage exploration targets including the Betty Ford, Betty White, Betty Grable, Betty Black and Mascot targets.
+The property hosts several early-stage exploration targets, including the Betty Ford, Betty White, Betty Grable, Betty Black and Mascot targets.
 The property was originally staked in 2010 and since that time has seen intermittent exploration.
-Early work from 2010 to 2013 was carried out by Ethos Gold Corp. which completed soil geochemistry surveys (coarse grid), airborne magnetic and radiometric surveys, the acquisition of high-resolution satellite imagery, trenching and reverse circulation (RC) drilling.
-The majority of Ethos's work was focused in the Mascot target area leaving large portions of the property underexplored.
-More recent work has included mapping and prospecting, infill soil geochemistry sampling, ground geophysical surveys (induced polarization-resistivity, and magnetics VLF-EM), LiDAR surveys, GT probe sampling and RAB drilling in 2018.
+Early work from 2010 to 2013 was carried out by Ethos Gold which completed soil geochemistry surveys (coarse grid), airborne magnetic and radiometric surveys, the acquisition of high-resolution satellite imagery, trenching, and reverse circulation (RC) drilling.
+The majority of Ethos's work was focused in the Mascot target area, leaving large portions of the property underexplored.
+More recent work has included mapping and prospecting, infill soil geochemistry sampling, ground geophysical surveys (induced polarization-resistivity, and magnetics -- very-low-frequency electromagnetic), lidar surveys, GT probe sampling, and RAB drilling in 2018.
 Significant historical RC and RAB drilling results include 2.62 g/t Au over 41.1 m in hole BETR12-022, 29.75 g/t Au over 3.1 m in BETR12-012 and 2.19 g/t Au over 10.7 m in BETR12-014 in Ethos RC drilling at the Mascot target, and 1.08 g/t Au over 50.29 m in hole BETFRDRAB18-002 in 2018 RAB drilling by the company at the Betty Ford target.

-The Betty property is underlain primarily by Late Devonian metasedimentary rocks of the Snowcap assemblage which have been intruded by the Middle Cretaceous Dawson range granodiorite and diorite in the southern portion of the property.
-The structural geological setting of the property area is complex with four major fault arrays being recognized: 1) west-north-west (WNW) trending Yukon River shear zone (YRSZ); 2) east-west (EW) trending Coffee Creek fault; 3) north-west (NW) trending Big Creek fault; and 4) NE-trending Dip Creek fault.
-The earliest faults are W to WNW trending, southerly verging thrust faults (later movement is dextral strike slip) including the Coffee Creek fault and Yukon River shear zone, and NW trending oblique second order faults.
-Later fault systems include the NW-trending Big Creek Fault and the NE-trending Dip Creek Fault.
-Additional second and third order faults also developed at this time, possibly in the Mid to Late Cretaceous.
-The most important structures controlling gold mineralization as outlined by soil geochemistry appear to be second and third order NE trending and W trending structures.
+The Betty property is underlain primarily by Late Devonian metasedimentary rocks of the Snowcap assemblage which have been intruded by the Middle Cretaceous Dawson Range granodiorite and diorite in the southern portion of the property.
+The structural geological setting of the property area is complex with four major fault arrays being recognized: 1) west-northwest-trending Yukon River shear zone (YRSZ); 2) east-west-trending Coffee Creek fault; 3) northwest-trending Big Creek fault; and 4) northeast-trending Dip Creek fault.
+The earliest faults are west- to west-northwest-trending, southerly verging thrust faults (later movement is dextral strike slip), including the Coffee Creek fault and Yukon River shear zone, and northwest-trending oblique second order faults.
+Later fault systems include the northwest-trending Big Creek fault and the northeast-trending Dip Creek fault.
+Additional second- and third-order faults also developed at this time, possibly in the Mid- to Late Cretaceous.
+The most important structures controlling gold mineralization as outlined by soil geochemistry appear to be second- and third-order northeast-trending and west-trending structures.
 These areas include the Betty Ford, Betty White, Betty Grable and Mascot zones.
-More rarely gold mineralization appears to be associated with regional scale structures as is the case with the Betty Black zone on the Coffee Creek fault.
-Based on soil geochemistry and structural interpretations, the property is prospective for several styles of mineralization including orogenic gold, intrusion-related gold, and porphyry copper (Au/Mo) mineralization.
+More rarely gold mineralization appears to be associated with regional-scale structures as is the case with the Betty Black zone on the Coffee Creek fault.
+Based on soil geochemistry and structural interpretations, the property is prospective for several styles of mineralization, including orogenic gold, intrusion-related gold and porphyry copper (gold/molybdenum) mineralization.

-Analytical work for the 2021 diamond drilling program was performed by ALS Canada Ltd., an internationally recognized analytical services provider, at its North Vancouver, British Columbia laboratory.
+Analytical work for the 2022 diamond drilling program was performed by Bureau Veritas, an internationally recognized analytical services provider, at its North Vancouver, B.C., laboratory.
 Sample preparation was carried out at its Whitehorse, Yukon, facility.
-All diamond drill core samples were prepared using procedure PREP-31H (crush 70 per cent less than two mm, riffle split off 500 g, pulverize split to better than 85 per cent passing 75 microns) and analyzed by method Au-AA23 (30 g fire assay with AAS finish) and ME-ICP41 (0.5 g, aqua regia digestion and ICP-AES analysis).
-Samples containing over 10 g/t Au were reanalyzed using method Au-GRAV21 (30 g fire assay with gravimetric finish).
+All diamond drill core samples were prepared using the PRP70-250 package, where samples were weighed, dried and crushed to greater than 70 per cent passing a two mm sieve, then pulverized to greater than 85 per cent passing 75 microns.
+Core were then analyzed in accordance with BV's FA430 and MA250 packages, for both gold analysis by fire assay (30-gram fire assay with atomic absorption spectroscopy finish) and ultratrace multielement inductively coupled plasma analysis (0.25-gram, four-acid digestion and inductively coupled plasma mass spectrometry analysis).

-The reported work was completed using industry standard procedures, including a quality assurance/quality control (QA/QC) program consisting of the insertion of certified standards, blanks and duplicates into the sample stream.
+The reported diamond drilling sampling program work was completed using industry-standard procedures, including a quality assurance/quality control program consisting of the insertion of standards and blank samples into the sample stream.
+BV also runs a comprehensive QA/QC program of standards, duplicates and blanks within each sample stream.

 About White Gold Corp.

-The company owns a portfolio of 21,111 quartz claims across 31 properties covering over 420,000 hectares representing over 40 per cent of the Yukon's emerging White Gold district.
-The company's flagship White Gold property hosts the company's Golden Saddle and Arc deposits which have a combined mineral resource of 1,139,900 ounces indicated at 2.28 g/t Au and 402,100 ounces inferred at 1.39 g/t Au.
-Mineralization at the Golden Saddle and Arc is also known to extend beyond the limits of the current resource estimate.
-The company's VG deposit acquired in March, 2019, hosts an inferred resource of 267,600 ounces of gold at 1.62 g/t Au.
-Regional exploration work has also produced several other new discoveries and prospective targets on the company's claim packages which border sizable gold discoveries including the Coffee project owned by Newmont Corp., and Western Copper and Gold Corp.'s Casino project.
+The company owns a portfolio of 17,584 quartz claims across 30 properties covering approximately 350,000 hectares representing over 40 per cent of Yukon's emerging White Gold district.
+The company's flagship White Gold property hosts the company's Golden Saddle and Arc deposits, which have a mineral resource of 1,139,900 ounces indicated at 2.28 g/t Au and 402,100 ounces inferred at 1.39 g/t Au.
+Mineralization on the Golden Saddle and Arc is also known to extend beyond the limits of the current resource estimate.
+The company's recently acquired VG deposit also hosts an inferred gold resource of 267,600 ounces at 1.62 g/t Au.
+Regional exploration work has also produced several other new discoveries and prospective targets on the company's claim packages which border sizable gold discoveries, including the Coffee project owned by Newmont with measured and indicated resources of 2.17 Moz at 1.46 g/t Au and inferred resources of 50,000 oz at 1.32 g/t Au, and Western Copper and Gold's Casino project which has measured and indicated resources of 14.8 Moz Au and 7.6 Blb Cu and inferred resources of 6.3 Moz Au and 3.1 Blb Cu.

 We seek Safe Harbor.